-The plan estimates that in order to bring this infrastructure and these pulls facilities up to standard, it will cost \$528,500.
-The plan states that the Town will work on these ADA copy, the projects over the next 20 years to address these non-compliance issues.
+The plan estimates that in order to bring this infrastructure and these public facilities up to standard, it will cost \$528,500.
+The plan states that the Town will work on these ADA compliance projects over the next 20 years to address these non-compliance issues.

-2015 CICERO AND JACKSON TOWNSHIP COMPREHENS AE PLAN
+2015 CICERO AND JACKSON TOWNSHIP COMPREHENSIVE PLAN

-This plan was prepared in partnership with the Town of Cero, Jockson Township, and and KK Gerhart-Fritz of The Planning Workshop.
-The Comprehensive Plan to as complete look at the entire study area.
-It recommends different topics such as floodplain management, it does not infrastructure, community amenities, etc. The plan also establishes goals that the town are township so uld strive for; these goals are sorted into the following topics:
+This plan was prepared in partnership with the Town of Cicero, Jackson Township, and and KK Gerhart-Fritz of The Planning Workshop.
+The Comprehensive Plan takes a complete look at the entire study area.
+It recommends different topics such as floodplain management, roads and infrastructure, community amenities, etc. The plan also establishes goals that the town and township should strive for; these goals are sorted into the following topics: